All Episodes

 And so it is an appropriate topic.

-Quiet, is that right?
+Is that right?

 Is he trying to seal the decision?

-Well, um we actually have no school today because of the snowstorm, which is why I was able to call in.
+Well, we actually have no school today because of the snowstorm, which is why I was able to call in.

-Um so it's going to be a little delayed.
+So it's going to be a little delayed.

-The AP government kids are the candidates.
+The AP government kids are the candidates in that election.

-So I mean we're a pretty conservative leaning school when the majority of our kids went in that direction.
+I actually ended up winning it as the libertarian candidate, so I mean we're a pretty conservative leaning school when the majority of our kids went in that direction.

-Um over time we found we we've been planning this since September and we announced it a few weeks ago.
+But over time we found we we've been planning this since September and we announced it a few weeks ago we found a lot of people were very upset.

-It was like a visceral reaction that just questioning whether or not the things George Bush is doing um is wrong that upset a lot of people, and we didn't really mind that it upset some teachers, but once the students got a little upset, we decided we'd keep it within our class and we'd keep the verdict um sealed so that people could look at the debate as a kind of hearing, hearing both sides, hear the evidence, question a little bit, and not really decide, you know, because obviously we can't become these people.
+But when some students got a little upset we decided we'd keep it within our class and we'd keep the verdict sealed so that people could look at the debate as a kind of hearing, hearing both sides, hear the evidence, question A little bit and not really decide, you know, because obviously we can't become these people.

-We can't claim to know everything they know, but what we want to do is just have people question a bit because whether you're, you know, on the Republican side, the Democrat side, libertarian, you should be questioning your government a bit more than you are, and I think whether or not uh Mr. Kyle's leaning either way, what he's really impressioned on us in the last few years that you need to question your government no matter who it is.
+But what we want to do is just have people question a bit because whether you're, you know, on the Republican side, the Democrat side, libertarian, you should be questioning your government a bit more than you are.

-So I mean it's not like he's just hating on Bush right now.
+So, I mean, it's not like he's just hating on Bush right now.

 This is just we need to bring up this legitimate question if everything we're doing is the best way we're doing.